Netflix gains subscribers with ads and password crackdown

 Hollywood writers had also been on strike, but came to a tentative agreement with studios just weeks ago.

-During the strike, Netflix said it was relying on a “pretty robust slate of releases” and a large base of upcoming films and shows from around the world.
+During the strike, Netflix said it was relying on productions ready for release and a large base of upcoming films and shows from around the world.

 “We continue to focus on improving our slate, with best-in-class originals and licensed titles from around the world,“ Netflix told shareholders in the letter.